CatecheSis-org-pt/catechesis/README.md

 - Registration of sacraments;
 - Decision support tool for sacraments;
 - Statistical analysis;
-- Virtual catechesis, with publications and video calls;
+- Virtual catechesis, where catechists can make posts;

 **See all resources at [https://catechesis.org.pt](https://catechesis.org.pt).**